astropy/astropy/docs/io/unified.rst

 Time
 ~~~~

-By default, a `~astropy.time.Time` mixin column within `~astropy.table.Table`
+By default, a `~astropy.time.Time` mixin column within a `~astropy.table.Table`
-or `~astropy.table.QTable` will be written to FITS as a standard column using
+or `~astropy.table.QTable` will be written to FITS as a standard Column using
 the ``format`` of the object (similar to the output when printing to the
 console).
-For instance if the ``format`` is ``iso`` then the FITS column with
+For instance, if the ``format`` is ``iso`` then the FITS column will
 be a character string column.
 None of the special header keywords associated
 with the Time FITS standard will be set.
-When reading this back into Astropy
+When reading this back into Astropy,
-the column will be an ordinary column instead of a `~astropy.time.Time` object.
+the column will be an ordinary Column instead of a `~astropy.time.Time` object.
 See the `Details`_ section below for an example.

 However, if the ``astropy_native`` keyword is ``True``, then the column
 will be written using the FITS Time standard by setting the necessary FITS
 header keywords.
 Likewise with ``astropy_native=True`` when reading the
-table, any columns that conform to the FITS Time standard will be
+FITS table, any columns that conform to the FITS Time standard will be
-returned in the table as native `~astropy.time.Time` objects.
+returned in the Table as native `~astropy.time.Time` objects.
 This allows
 round-tripping the object with no loss of precision.
 For example::

     >>> from astropy.time import Time